cloudrobotics/cloudrobotics.github.io/iccr2018/calls.md

 >

-The 5th edition of the International Conference on Cloud and Robotics (ICCR 2018 - http://cloudrobotics.info) will be held on November 11-14 2018 in Paris and Saint-Quentin, France.
-The conference is co-located with the industry exposition Robonumerique (http://www.robonumerique.fr).
+The 5th edition of the International Conference on Cloud and Robotics (ICCR 2018 - http://cloudrobotics.info) will be held on November 12-14 2018 in Paris and Saint-Quentin, France.
+The conference is a co-event with GDR ALROB and the industry exposition Robonumerique (http://www.robonumerique.fr).

 The domain of cloud robotics aims to converge robots with computation, storage and communication resources provided by the cloud.
 The cloud